 4-H's research-based curriculum, experienced youth development staff and volunteers, and learn-by-doing approach help kids develop essential, transferrable skills they'll use throughout their lives.
 So whether 4-H'ers are building rockets, raising dairy cows or writing musical plays, they are learning the leadership, problem solving, decision making and communication skills they need to succeed.

 We provide financial support for youth development programs through the Minnesota 4-H Foundation

 Since 1980, the Minnesota 4-H Foundation has been supporting youth development through scholarships, grants and awards to 4-H youth and programs, and training for youth development professionals.
 In 2008, the Foundation gave more than $1 million to further the field of youth development and support youth projects.
-This money supports Extension's Minnesota 4-H and Youth Work Institute programs to help all Minnesota young people gain the life skills they need to succeed.
+This money supports Extension's Minnesota 4-H and adult training programs to help all Minnesota young people gain the life skills they need to succeed.
 The Foundation raises these funds through contributions from corporate and private foundations, and donations from individuals.